-My study on price personalisation, published by the Fondapol, is now online : click HERE
+My study on price personalisation, published by the Fondapol, is now online in English : click HERE

 Setting different prices for the same product is a practice as old as the retail trade: we see this everyday, whether through price reductions for youths, air ticket prices varying according to the dates they are booked, or prices differentiating depending on the store location.
 These practices of “price discrimination” have so far been accepted by consumers because they remain fairly simple to justify: young people pay less for certain services because they are on average less wealthy than adults; similarly, when buying an airline ticket, everyone knows that the consumer can benefit from a low price by booking early.
 Previously, the usual price discrimination did not concern the characteristics of individuals but rather broad statistical categories such as age or location.